 Germany.
 Frankfurt boasts one of the most popular Christmas markets in Germany.
 The tradition of holding special Christmas markets in the festive season was started in 1600.
 The Christmas tree is a German tradition as well as is decorating this tree with tinsel.

 Germany is known for its important trade fairs and huge exhibition centres.
 Among the ten biggest exhibition centres in the world are the four German exhibition sites in Frankfurt, Dusseldorf, Cologne and Hannover which has the largest exhibition site in the world.
 Hannover hosts the world's largest industrial show 'Hannover Messe' every year.
-In 2019, new technologies and inventions were presented there by companies from over 70 countries and Hannover Messe partner country 2020 is Indonesia.
+In 2020, new technologies and inventions will be presented by companies from over 70 countries and Hannover Messe partner country 2020 is Indonesia.

 Singapore.
 The small South East Asian country is among the richest countries in the world.
 The city state Singapore has only a population of 5.6 million and is one of the most densely populated countries in the world.